lfkeitel/docker-tacacs-plus/README.md

 Docker engine 17.06+ is required to build this image because it uses a multi-stage build.
 To build run: `docker build -t tac_plus .`.

+## Additions

+The Docker images include the Perl LDAP packages for Mavis authentication.

 ## Using

 To run with the default configuration: